18F/handbook/_pages/getting-started/equipment.md

 ### Operating System

-Your laptop will come preloaded with the latest, GSA-approved Mac operating system.
-At this time, GSA is not ready to upgrade to the [Catalina macOS](https://www.apple.com/macos/catalina/).
-The TTS Tech Portfolio will send out a TTS-wide email and update the most recent [notification](https://gsa-tts.slack.com/files/T025AQGAN/FP49NEXMY?origin_team=T025AQGAN) in Slack when it is appropriate to upgrade.
+Your laptop will come preloaded with the latest, GSA-approved/supported Mac operating system.
+Please wait to do any operating system upgrades (including patches) until notified by GSA IT.

 ### Rules